 I am trying to find my reason for writing Guitar!
 I am looking back at the ways I found to write this book over the three years between its initiation and completion, during which time I became a parent.

 I have been making some notes on the origins of Guitar!
 The origins turn out to be habits of writing which were all entirely new to me because they were definitely not my habits before I began.
 But you do not have to build from the ground up, and you do not need any special tools either, guitars can be made from anything anywhere.
 What a good guitar does is respond.
 What this Guitar! does is give the changing conditions of my practice form as words on a page.

 Guitar! began as an exploration of conversation.
 I wanted to make a conversation unfold between strangers, and to show how conversation is a much-overlooked art form.
-What persisted, as everything changed in the wake of parenthood, was the pressing questions of why we speak, how we learn and relearn to speak and what good conditions for speaking might be.
+What persisted, as everything changed in the wake of parenthood, were the pressing questions of why we speak, how we learn and relearn to speak, and what good conditions for speaking might be.
 All this became evinced through the possibilities of this word, guitar.
-I have been wondering if, with the right listener, you could live with just two words?
+I have been wondering if, with the right listener, you could live with just two words.

 Guitar and balloon.

 I think writing habits are always in some way responses to uncertainty.
 To facing the unstable conditions of time, place and community you write from and with.
 And like most habits, these may also become defences against chaos, or changing priorities, or shrinking resources.
 And habits tend towards maintaining what are perceived as good conditions, because the ongoing ongoingness of immersive imagining is too easily sabotaged by noise.
 And then there is the complexity of self-sabotage too, the noise the writer herself makes, or makes herself make.